GeoscienceAustralia/hiperseis/seismic/receiver_fn/README.md

 distributed with [python RF libraries](https://rf.readthedocs.io/en/latest/) or [chapter 4.1 of Tom Richter's dissertation](http://www.diss.fu-berlin.de/diss/servlets/MCRFileNodeServlet/FUDISS_derivate_000000014929/dissertation_richter.pdf).

+The work in this module utilizes the RF framework developed in the Python [`rf` library developed by Tom Eulenfeld](https://doi.org/10.21105/joss.01808).

 ## Event Trace Extraction

 The first step in data preparation is to extract segments of waveforms stored in the H5 waveform